freihype/products/howto/resin-cast-barrel-injector/ReadMe.md

 - drill press
 - something to make a 'nozzle'- short cylinder eg. half a wine cork
 - the object you want to reproduce
+- oven
+- PPE

 ### Method:

 1. Cast your barrel

-fix your nozzle piece to the end of your plunger, balance it uprigh in a can and cast in in high temp silicone
+Fix your nozzle piece to the end of your plunger, balance it upright in a can, and cast around it with high temp 2 part silicone

 ![Plunger in can](https://github.com/plastic-hub/products/blob/master/howto/resin-cast-barrel-injector/IMG-20200420-WA0021.jpg)